Embarcadero/BoldForDelphi/README.md

 # BoldForDelphi

+This is AttracsBold branch.

+This is unicode compatible version of Bold with parts taken from Attracs private repository.
+No changes should be done here.
+Use develop and master branch instead.

 The original source code of the Bold library for Delphi Version 4.0.1.0 Bold for Delphi, Release 4.0 - 2004-04-23